 By way of derogation of point b. (see below) and in accordance with the provisions set out below, modules totaling at least 58 C are to be earned to complete the study focus.
+The Master's thesis has to written in the field of the development economics of India.

-ca. Compulsory modules
+ca. Compulsory elective modules I